mrevans7/ST558_Project2/Tuesday-Report.md

 In this graph, we will look at the relationship between the number of images and number of videos in an article.
-By coloring by whether or not an article has more than 1,400 shares, we will also be able to see any trends that exist amongst popular articles.
+By coloring by whether or not an article has more than 1,400 shares, we will also be able to see any trends that exist among popular articles.
 An interesting finding would be whether or not more images/videos leads to more popular articles.

 ``` r